luizbgomide/sovereign/spells.md

 #### Command the Dead
 The necromancer exerts their will over a number of HD worth of undead equal to twice their character level.

-These undead must be visible and within one hundred feet of the caster.
+These undead must be visible and within 100ft.
 Undead get a [Mental](/rules#mental) saving throw to resist this binding, at a penalty equal to the caster’s [Magic](/rules#magic).
 Creatures only partially-bewitched by the spell due to their excess HD merely stand dazed for a round.
 Those fully within the HD cap who are affected become suicidally loyal to the necromancer until they are released by the caster.

 Regardless of how often the caster uses this spell, they may have no more than twice their level worth of HD bound at any one time, with the oldest-enchanted being first released.